 Working Population in South Dakota Holds Steady in 2016

-The Sioux Falls Metro Area (Lincoln, McCook, Minnehaha and Turner counties) exceeded the statewide figure, rising by nearly three points to 82.8 percent; up from 79.9 percent in 2015.
+The Sioux Falls Metro Area (Lincoln, McCook, Minnehaha and Turner counties) exceeded the statewide figure, rising by nearly three points to 82.8%; up from 79.9% in 2015.
 The Rapid City Metro Area (Pennington, Meade and Custer counties), declined for the second consecutive year.
-In 2016, 74.6 percent of adults were working, down from 77.2 percent in 2015.
+In 2016, 74.6% of adults were working, down from 77.2% in 2015.

 More South Dakota seniors were working in 2016 at 33.1%, up slightly from 31.9% in 2015.
 Meanwhile, the number of teenagers at work continued to decline.
 In 2016, 44.5% of teenagers (ages 16-19) were employed, compared to a recent high of 49.6% in 2014.

 The rates for men and women working declined to 78.8% for men while 73.4% of women were at work in 2016.
 These rates reflect narrowing of the gender gap of 0.5% from 2015 to 2016.